 Place the two jambs in the appropriate slots on the head and using pilot holes, screw down through the head, into the jambs.
 Measure the distance between the jambs at the head of the liner, and cut a piece of timber the same length.
 Fix this piece of timber between the jambs at the bottom of the frame.
 This will keep the frame sturdy while you fit it in the opening.

 To make sure the frame is completely square, you should use a framing squareor a carpenters square to get it in position, then nail a timber brace across the angle (as shown in centre picture above) to keep it in position.
-Click on the squares below to buy.

 The complete frame can be fixed into the opening.
 Use our fixing to masonry project for help.
 Go to the tool store below for help with buying locks and door furniture of all kinds.